opentofu/opentofu/docs/architecture.md

 via
 [`configload.Loader`](https://pkg.go.dev/github.com/placeholderplaceholderplaceholder/opentf/internal/configs/configload#Loader).
-A loader deals with all of the details of installing child modules (during `terraform init`) and then locating those modules again when a configuration is loaded by a backend.
+A loader deals with all of the details of installing child modules (during `opentf init`) and then locating those modules again when a configuration is loaded by a backend.
 It takes the path to a root module and recursively loads all of the child modules to produce a single [`configs.Config`](https://pkg.go.dev/github.com/placeholderplaceholderplaceholder/opentf/internal/configs#Config)